elifesciences/tech-team/incidents/2021-01-29-articles-stuck-in-waiting-to-publish-state.md

 ## Description

-Several of the automated workflows for the production team suddenly started to fail, resulting in an in
+Several of the automated workflows for the production team suddenly started to fail, resulting in various issues the most notable of which are listed below.

 ## Timeline